Ibusuki volcanic field: Geothermal

-There are 800 about hot springs concentrated within 5 km of the sea at the southeastern tip of the Satsuma Peninsula.
-The relatively recently commissioned Yamagawa Binary Power Station (4990 kW) uses local geothermal power.
+There are about 800 hot springs within 5 km of the sea at the southeastern tip of the Satsuma Peninsula.
+The relatively recently commissioned Yamagawa Binary Power Station uses local geothermal power to generate up to 4990 kW.

 Tectonics

-The north western sector of the zone is limited by the Onkadobira fault scarp. which has been interpreted as part of the rim of the Ata Caldera.
+The north western sector of the zone is limited by the Onkadobira fault scarp which has been interpreted as part of the rim of the Ata Caldera.
+The volcanism is associated with the subduction of the Philippine Sea Plate under the Eurasian Plate.

 Risk

 The field has both tectonic and volcanic risks.
-With regard to volcanic risks it has been noted that currently we are in the longest period between eruptions for the last 4000 years.
+With regard to volcanic risks currently the area is in the longest period between eruptions for the last 4000 years.
 Earthquake swarms that do not appear to be related to the volcanoes have been described.
+Seismic activation of local faults in the area occurred immediately after the megathrust 2011 Tōhoku earthquake which had its epicenter 1350 km away.